 Permissive vs Non-permissive Use: What is the Difference?

 With a permissive use auto insurance policy, any licensed driver you give permission to drive your car is covered under your insurance.
-This means friends, family members, or anyone else you lend your keys to is covered in the event of an accident.
+Most car insurance policies automatically include household members, but you may be required to list all licensed drivers living in your residence to ensure full coverage.
+This means friends, family members, or anyone else you lend your keys to is covered in the event of an accident, as long as the exact terms of your car insurance policy are met.
 The coverage and limits on your own policy will apply to the other driver.

 A non-permissive use auto policy only provides coverage for the specific named insured driver(s) listed on the policy.
 If you lend your vehicle to another driver and they get into an accident, your insurance will not provide any coverage for them or the vehicle.
 You would be solely responsible for the damages.
 This is the more restrictive option but can save money on premiums since the insurance company is taking on less risk.